Stanley, County Durham: Economy

 Retailers in the town centre have faced significant competition from larger retail and leisure destinations elsewhere, including Clifford Road Retail Park, the MetroCentre, and Newcastle and Durham city centres.
 Online shopping, encouraged by the COVID-19 pandemic, has also changed shopping patterns and contributed to a weakening of footfall.

-Stanley's main shopping area, Front Street, is pedestrianised, housing independent shops and chain stores such as Boots.
-A market is held on Thursdays and Saturdays: it has declined over the years.
+Stanley's main shopping area, Front Street, is pedestrianised, housing independent shops and chain stores.
+A market is held on Thursdays and Saturdays; it has declined over the years.

-The supermarkets Asda, Aldi, Iceland, and Morrisons have stores or outlets in the town.
-Fast-food and restaurant chains include Domino's Pizza, Greggs, and McDonald's.
-Stanley also has a Starbucks.

 There are several prominent buildings in the centre of Stanley that are vulnerable (Note: For example, in 2008, an arson attack destroyed the Victorian-era former Co-op premises.) or vacant.